MidwestGames/Game-Dev-1-Name-WIP-/README.md

 &nbsp; d.)
 Healer<br/>
 &nbsp; e.)
 Tamer<br/>
 5.)
 Open world, but linear progression like Final Fantasy<br/>
+6.)
+Day-Night Cycle to have different enemies appear and be weaker or stronger, and other affects
 <sub> \*Subclasses in each of these potentially for specing into various types<br/> <sub/>

 ### Aestetic